trussworks/react-uswds/docs/contributing.md

 - `yarn build`
   - Builds files from `/src` and outputs to `/lib` using webpack and UMD library target
   - `yarn build:watch` is also available
+- `yarn happo run`
+  - Starts Happo visual regression testing.
+Once the tests have finished running, a url will be provided to view the report. ** Note: Anyone can view the reports.
+To access happo to do anything beyond reading, you need to request access to the account or login with a `truss.works` domain email. **

 ## Development